 On the Edge

-I watched over coffee as animal after animal followed suite – all in a hurried pace but for no obvious reason why.
+I watched over coffee as animal after animal followed suit – all in a hurried pace but for no obvious reason why.
 We parked at a crest of a hill and watched as one by one, these massive wildebeest took their turn going down the hill single file.
 Even though they had acres of space on either side they took their turn.
 This is what I imagine the Serengeti wildebeest migration is like when crossing a river…except with fewer crocodiles.

 Experiencing the Serengeti Wildebeest Migration – Sort of